open-alchemy/OpenAlchemyEditor/web/README.md

 Update the seed:

 1. Set the `seed` key in local storage to the value of the event.

+Update the route:

+1. Set the url to ``.

 Load the managed result: